express-in-code-game/excode-design/README.md

     - still, great games like Age of Empires, Starcraft have impressive scenes and are fun to watch
     - but we can do better by contributing to the world of games a new kind of games
 - what kind of games ?
-    - players use a programming language to build/create a composition/solution within a scenario
+    - players use a programming language to build/create a composition/solution within a game <s>scenario</s>
-    - scenarios are created by people and are installable via a link (from github for example), best scenarios will become standard for tournaments
+    - <s>scenarios are created by people and are installable via a link (from github for example), best scenarios will become standard for tournaments</s>
-    - a scenario is like a game in itself with it's own idea and objectives
+    - <s>a scenario is like a game in itself with it's own idea and objectives
     - scenario is randomly generated at the start, but there will be no randomness afterwards, so that there will be no RNG-complaints
     - for example
         - a scenario where players should build drones to explore a planet